thomaskellough/Personal-Projects/shiny-css-cheatsheet/README.md

 [Here](https://github.com/thomaskellough/Personal-Projects/blob/add-css/shiny-css-cheatsheet/Getting-started.md) is the getting started guide.
 This will show you how to setup your css file and incorporate it into your app.R program.

 [Here](https://github.com/thomaskellough/Personal-Projects/blob/add-css/shiny-css-cheatsheet/cheatsheet.md) is the cheatsheet.
 These are just a few examples of how you can quickly edit things inside your code.

+[Here](https://github.com/thomaskellough/Personal-Projects/tree/master/grades-analyzer) is a project I made using this technique.